RamSritharan/ramsritharan/README.md

 I am currently an Associate Full-Stack Engineer at Manulife Canada.
 My tech-stack includes TypeScript, Java, ReactJS, NextJS, MongoDB, AWS S3, AWS DynamoDB, PostgresSQL, Kubernetes.

-I am currently working on a NodeJS project which provides a social media application for Sports enthusiasts.
-I will be using Authentication, MongoDB, NestJS, and React/Redux JS.
-I am also continuously practicing and expanding on Data Structures and Algorithms.

 Please as me if you have any questions on  NodeJS, Java, and ReactJS!

 You can reach me at ramkishan1795@gmail.com